Student representation and leadership opportunities

 The Health Studies Curriculum Committee (HSCC) is looking for one student representative.
 This is a great leadership opportunity where students learn more about curriculum and provide a student voice in decisions that will affect Health Studies majors and minors.
 The HSCC’s work includes determination of admission requirements and processes, courses and course designs, fieldwork, and final examinations.
 The HSCC’s goal is to ensure a robust curriculum that serves the academic and professional needs of our students.
 The committee meets twice per month.
 The general schedule of meetings is on the 1st and 4th Tuesday from 1:15 – 2:15 pm.
 There is flexibility with meeting attendance as students and other committee members may choose to use video-conferencing to attend at a distance (we use Zoom videoconferencing) as needed.

-Seeks two student representatives to serve on the school’s All-School Celebration event planning committee.
+Seeks two student representatives to serve on this committee.
 The committee is staffed by Julie Klein, associate director of advancement for the Shool, two-three staff members, one-two faculty members, two student representatives, four-five alumni representatives, and one-two board representatives.
-The charge of the committee is to plan and execute the spring event held in May.
-The goal of this event is to bring everyone together; students, alumni, faculty, staff, board members and community members for a fun evening celebrating the year’s achievements and for people to connect and re-connect.
-Three awards are presented; outstanding alumni, outstanding community partner and outstanding teaching.
+The awards are as follows; outstanding alumni, outstanding community partner and outstanding teaching and the Honors is the Sigma Theta Tau International Nursing Honor Society.

 Ready to get involved?